-This phrase was explained in the column Day to Day in Liverpool, in The Liverpool Daily Post and Mercury of Monday 20th March 1916:
+The meaning of the phrase in Dicky’s meadow was explained in the column Day to Day in Liverpool, in The Liverpool Daily Post and Mercury (Liverpool, Lancashire, England) of Monday 20th March 1916:

 When a Liverpool warehouseman’s clerk, a man born and educated in mid-Lancashire, was asked, on Saturday, if his employer could rearrange his stock of goods in a certain way, the reply was: “No, that would land us in Dicky’s meadow.”
 “What does that expression mean?” was the natural query.
 The clerk’s interpretation was that the saying implied a state of difficulty or trouble.
 He learned it in his boyhood, but he knew nothing as to its origin.
 Who was “Dicky”?

-All of the first recorded instances of this phrase, from the 1860s onwards, are found in Lancashire newspapers.
-It even appeared in the column titled Sum Lankisher Sayin’s (= Some Lancashire Sayings) in The Blackburn Standard and Weekly Express of Saturday 27th December 1890:
+All of the first recorded occurrences of the phrase in Dicky’s meadow, from the 1860s onwards, are found in Lancashire newspapers.
+It even appeared in the column titled Sum Lankisher Sayin’s (= Some Lancashire Sayings), published in The Blackburn Standard and Weekly Express (Blackburn, Lancashire, England) of Saturday 27th December 1890:

 AW’M BEAWN TO BE I’ DICKY’S MEADOW